ETF-SD/etfsd-ctf/README.md

 # etfsd-ctf
-Challenges for the ETF SD CTF.
+Challenges for the ETFSD CTF.